Website icon Xpert.Digital

 Flexibility through intelligent control

-Bidirectional shop and vehicle-to-grid
+Bidirectional charging and vehicle-to-grid

 Suitable for:

-Dynamic electricity tariffs: Prices follow the offer
+Dynamic electricity tariffs: Prices follow the supply

-Security and data protection in focus
+Security and data protection are key priorities

-Smart grid and medium -voltage level
+Smart Grid and medium voltage level

 Suitable for:

-Blackfall resistance and crisis resilience
+Blackout resistance and crisis resilience

-International role model function
+International role model

-Energy management for households and companies
+Energy management for households and businesses

 The role of fiber optic infrastructure

-Some energy suppliers already use their own fiber optic networks for smart meter connection.
-This enables state -of -the -art, bidirectional data transmission without additional investments in the communication infrastructure.
-For example, the German Giganetz is investing 1.5 million euros in retrofitting its distribution points with intelligent points and solar panels.
+Some energy providers are already using their own fiber optic networks for smart meter connections.
+This enables state-of-the-art, bidirectional data transmission without additional investment in the communications infrastructure.
+Deutsche GigaNetz, for example, is investing €1.5 million in retrofitting its distribution points with smart meters and solar panels.

-Future perspectives and potential
+Future prospects and potential

-A well thought -out route to the energy future
+A well-thought-out path to the energy future

 We are there for you - advice - planning - implementation - project management